MyadaRoshdi/P3/writeup.md

 I also combined images from  central Camera, left and right Camera with steering angle correction = 0.2.

-To augment the data , I also flipped images and angles from central camera.
-For example, here is an image that has then been cropped and flipped :
+To augment the data , I also flipped images and angles from central camera (model.py lines 84, 85).

-![Original_Untouched_Image][image7]

-![Cropped_Image][image8]

-![flipped_Image][image9]

-I finally randomly shuffled the data set and put 20% of the data into a validation set.
+I also randomly shuffled the data set (model.py line 108) and put 20% of the data into a validation set (model.py line 50).

 Overall, my datasets sizes are: